dandonahoe/dandonahoe-old/_posts/2024-06-21-web-app-architecture-as-simply-as-possible.markdown

 ## What You'll Learn

 Our guide covers a wide range of topics, structured to give you a solid foundation and progressively build your expertise.
-Here’s a sneak peek into what we'll cover:
+Here's a sneak peek into what we'll cover:

 ### Technologies We'll Use